-Even though old houses were crafted beautifully when built, years of bad updates and neglect can leave the entire house in need of renovation.
+Even though old houses were crafted beautifully when built, years of bad updates and neglect can leave the house’s siding in need of replacement.
 Historic exteriors especially require a lot of TLC to get them back to their former glory.

-If you’re renovating a historic home, you have several options for restoring the siding.
+If you’re renovating a historic home, you have several options when it comes to new siding.
 When you hope to preserve the home’s original character, you have to be more selective about color, appearance, and longevity.
 Here are the main elements you need to consider when upgrading your historic home.

 Repair or Replace the Components